Introduction to Agriculture

 This is also called slash and burn agriculture.

 The cultivated patches are usually very small

-Primitive tools are used in cultivation such as stick and hoes
+Primitive tools are used in cultivation such as stick and hoe

 Intensive Subsistence Agriculture

-Intensive subsistence agriculture term is used to describe the type of agriculture which is characterized by high output per unit of land and low output per worker.
+Intensive subsistence agriculture term is used to describe the type of agriculture which is characterised by high output per unit of land and low output per worker.

-Although its nature has changed and is no more subsistence.
-These are more sophisticated than primitive agriculture and are also known as monsoon type of agriculture.
+Although its nature has changed and is no longer subsistence.
+These are more sophisticated than primitive agriculture and are also known as monsoon type of agriculture

 Farming is very intensive

 It requires much hand labour